 It is open from 9 AM to 6 PM.

 Bir Billing is a decent place to go for Paragliding.
-Treat your eyes with the bird’s eye view of the Himachal Pradesh.
-It is at 2400 meters height and one of the best sites in the world for paragliding.
+Treat your eyes with the bird’s eye view of Himachal Pradesh.
+It is 2400 meters in height and is one of the best sites in the world for paragliding.
 It is not operational if the weather is not clear.
 You can enquire at adventure points on the streets of Mcleod Ganj.

 A private car takes you to Bir Billing from McLeod Ganj and takes about 2.5 hours.
 After a safety protocol course, you are made to enjoy the 20 to 30 minutes fight.